statisticsnorway/cookiecutter-rawdata-converter-app/README.md

-# cokiecutter-rawdata-converter-app
+# cookiecutter-rawdata-converter-app

-A seed for generating new rawdata converter applications using cookiecutter.
+A seed for generating new rawdata converter applications using [cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/).

 ## Usage